GaloisInc/semmc/semmc-arm/README.rst

 instructions using a 16-bit Thumb encoding, but which execute in a 32-bit memory space).

+The details on adding new semantics to this package, including information about the version of the ARM manual referenced in many modules and comments, can be found in `README.semantics.org`.

 The semantics are defined in terms of effects on Memory and local processor registers; any unusual effects on processor state (e.g. wait-for-event, low-power, syscall) are deferred to higher-level